 Polish Mission for the Prosecution of War Crimes

-Investigating Judge: Major R. Zdankiewicz, District Court Judge
+Investigating Judge: Capt.
+R. Zdankiewicz, District Court Judge

 There appears a witness, who having been advised of the criminal liability for making false declarations and duly sworn, testifies as follows: